-The goal of the recruitment process outlined below is to find talented candidates for current openings and for future openings who have the potential to move into a police officer position due to a vacancy.
+The goal of the recruitment process outlined below is to find talented candidates for future openings who have the potential to move into a police officer position due to a future vacancy.
 Therefore, the City reserves the right to create and manage an eligibility list of candidates from this posting for future openings which occurs within nine months from the posting date.

 - Apply online at www.edenprairie.org under “Employment”

-First Interview: Candidates will be invited to a 30-minute interview with a panel of Police Officers, Sergeants and Human Resources.
+First Interview: Candidates will be invited to an onsite 30-minute interview with a panel of Police Officers, Sergeants and Human Resources.
 Dates available include:

-Second Interview: Candidates will be invited to a 45-minute interview with a panel of Lieutenants and Human Resources.
+Second Interview: Candidates will be invited to an onsite 45-minute interview with a panel of Lieutenants and Human Resources.
 Dates available include:

-Pre-Employment Physical Exam and Psychological Evaluation: Early April 2022
+Pre-Employment Physical Exam and Psychological Evaluation: Late April – Early May 2023